-If you have left the company, your COBRA enrollment notice has details regarding your options.
+If you leave the company or lose coverage due to a status change, your COBRA enrollment notice has details regarding your options.

 If you choose not to enroll by your COBRA enrollment deadline, you will not be able to enroll in COBRA coverage in the future.
 Also, once enrolled, you can make changes to your elections only during enrollment or following a qualified change in status.